MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/preferred-color-scheme-simulation.md

    The rendered webpage renders as if the user had selected dark or light mode in their operating system.
 The webpage uses the CSS that you have specified for that mode.

-1. Modify your CSS and view the rendered result the same way as for any other web page.
+1. Modify your CSS and view the rendered result the same way as for any other webpage.
 See [Get started viewing and changing CSS](../css/index.md).

 1. To restore the setting, in the **Rendering** tool, in the **Emulate CSS media feature prefers-color-scheme** dropdown list, select **No emulation**.
 Your own operating system's setting for light or dark mode is applied.